The Curse of Apparent Cause Analysis (Updated)

 Even better news: Some adopted our essential root cause analysis process and tools (published in 2015) to reduce their efforts while still getting good results when investigating simple incidents (instead of using Apparent Cause Analysis).

-I know they will eventually learn their lesson (after wasting time and effort and not getting the promised improvements).
-But I worry about the lives lost, the injuries that will not be prevented, the quality incidents that will happen, and the productivity lost while implementing a failed technique.
+I know they will eventually learn the difficult lesson that Apparent Cause Analysis doesn’t work (after wasting time and effort and not getting the promised improvements).
+But I worry about the lives lost, the injuries that will not be prevented, the quality incidents that will happen, and the productivity lost while implementing a failed technique – Apparent Cause Analysis.

 Apparent Cause Analysis – My Advice